 Vitrification

-Vitrification is a technology that is used in the embryo and egg freezing process so that they can be stored for later use.
+Vitrification is a technology used in the embryo and egg freezing process so that they can be stored for future use.
 It is a technology that has many uses outside of fertility care with egg and embryo freezing, as it allows something with a crystalline structure to be converted into something very smooth.

 When we freeze cells in a lab, the main focus of the process is avoiding ice crystal formation as the fluid in the cell cools to subzero temperatures.
 Ice crystals pose 2 significant and deadly problems for cells.
 First, an ice crystal is razor sharp and will readily shred any cell membrane.
 Second, as water in the cell turns to ice, it expands in volume, rupturing (killing) the cell.
 As a result, processes must be developed that allow cells to be frozen while avoiding the formation of ice.